-The West Harlem Art Fund, Inc. is a twenty year old, public arts organization.
+The West Harlem Art Fund, Inc. is a twenty -one year old, public arts organization.
 WHAF offers exhibition opportunities for artists and creative professionals wishing to share their talent with residents uptown and around the city.
 The West Harlem Art Fund, Inc. showcases art and culture in open, public spaces to add aesthetic interest to our part of the city; promote historical and cultural heritage; and support community involvement in local development.
 Our heritage symbol is the double crocodile from West Africa which means unity in diversity.

 Public art for the West Harlem Art Fund can include traditional exhibitions, photo installations, storefront windows and live performances.
 Whether commissioned or through our festival program, The West Harlem Art Fund encourages audiences to not only think outside of the box – but to live outside the box.